 Barcelona's most famous street is both a tourist magnet (beware the pickpockets and con artists) and a window into Catalan culture, with cultural centres, theatres and intriguing architecture.
-Flanked by plane trees, the middle section of La Rambla is a broad pedestrian boulevard, crowded every day until the wee hours with a wide cross-section of society.
+Flanked by plane trees, the middle section of La Rambla is a broad pedestrian boulevard, crowded with a wide cross-section of society.
 Though it won't appeal to everyone, a stroll here is pure sensory overload.
-Horrific terrorist attacks in 2017 did little to diminish its popularity either with the tourists or with the hawkers, pavement artists and handful of living statues.
+Horrific terrorist attacks in 2017 did little to diminish La Rambla's popularity either with visitors or with its hawkers and performers.

-It takes its name from a seasonal stream (raml in Arabic) that once ran here.
+La Rambla takes its name from a seasonal stream (raml in Arabic) that once ran here.
 From the early Middle Ages, it was better known as the Cagalell (Stream of Shit) and lay outside the city walls until the 14th century.
 Monastic buildings were then built (many of them were later destroyed) and, subsequently, mansions of the well-to-do from the 16th to the early 19th centuries.
 Unofficially, La Rambla is divided into five sections, which explains why many know it as Las Ramblas (or Les Rambles, in Catalan).

-The initial stretch from Plaça de Catalunya is La Rambla de Canaletes, named after a turn-of-the-20th-century drinking fountain, the water of which supposedly emerges from what were once known as the springs of Canaletes.
+The initial stretch from Plaça de Catalunya is La Rambla de Canaletes, named after a turn-of-the-20th-century drinking fountain and lamppost, the water of which supposedly emerges from what were once known as the springs of Canaletes.
 It used to be said that a proper barcelonin was one who ‘drank the waters of Les Canaletes’.
-Nowadays people claim that anyone who drinks from the fountain will return to Barcelona, which is not such a bad prospect.
+Nowadays people claim that anyone who drinks from the fountain will return to Barcelona.
 This is the traditional meeting point for happy FC Barcelona fans when they win cups and competitions.

 The second stretch, La Rambla dels Estudis (Carrer de la Canuda to Carrer de la Portaferrissa) is named for a 15th-century university that once stood here.
 It's also known as La Rambla dels Ocells (ocells means 'birds') because of its former bird market, which closed in 2010 after 150 years in operation.

 La Rambla dels Caputxins, named after another former monastery, runs from Plaça de la Boqueria to Carrer dels Escudellers.
-The latter street is named after the potters’ guild, founded in the 13th century, the members of which lived and worked here.
+The latter street is named after the potters’ guild, founded in the 13th century, whose members lived and worked here.
 Below this point La Rambla gets seedier, with the occasional strip club and peep show.

 The final stretch of La Rambla, La Rambla de Santa Mònica, widens out to approach the Mirador de Colom overlooking Port Vell.
-This section is named after the Convent de Santa Mònica, which once stood on the western flank of the street and has since been converted into the Centre d’Art Santa Mònica, a cultural centre that mostly exhibits modern multimedia installations.
+This section is named after the Convent de Santa Mònica, which once stood on the western flank of the street and has since been converted into the Centre d’Art Santa Mònica.